olddocks/phploginscript/README.md

     Neatly formatted error Messages
 # Installation
 Open dbc.php and enter the correct database and mail settings.
 Look through the php files for full documentation.
+#Update
+Please note that this project has been abandoned by the author and has not been updated for several years.
+Use of this script is at your own security risk.